mikeroswell/threatRF/README.md

 December 14 2021 re-downloaded GIS layers... not because the data changed, but because some statewide datasets were actually available.
 I ran into issues with the macos archive utility but using `unzip` version 6.0 worked just fine.

+Seems like there are some basic issues with lining up the CC datasets and the aryalnd LULC data, won't be easy to classify changes from these data.
+NLCD has pre-existing change classes which might mean it is a good dataset for exploration, which is what this is.

+Deleting the 2013 CC dataset.
+Likely to do same with LULC from state of MD